All Products

 }

-// Close connection if task-started not received
+// Close connection if no task-started event received

 if (!$taskStarted && in_array($response['header']['event'], ['task-failed', 'error'])) {